...

 4. Fiber-Optic Internet

-Fiber-optic internet is the fastest and most reliable form of internet available today.
+Fiber-Optic Internet is the fastest and most reliable form of Internet available today.
 It uses fiber-optic cables made of thin glass or plastic fibers to transmit data as light signals.
 This allows for ultra-fast speeds ranging from 1 Gbps to 10 Gbps, with virtually no interference or slowdowns for better and safer internet use.

 Unlike DSL or cable, fiber-optic connections do not degrade over distance.
-So, if you are biased towards high speed internet, fiber optic is the best solution for you.
+So, if you are biased towards high-speed internet, fiber optic is the best solution for you.
 The downside is that fiber-optic infrastructure is expensive and still not available in all areas.

 • Gamers and streamers who need the fastest speeds